 4. Technical Audit

 When starting your SEO campaign, you need to get off on the right step by making sure your site is setup correctly.
-When auditing your website, we check the following technical SEO elements:
+When auditing your website, we check a bunch of different factors, but primarily focusing the following technical SEO elements:

 - XML sitemap: Search engines use a website’s XML sitemap to find, prioritise and organise your URLs.
 It is an important SEO element for your website, with its primary purpose to inform search engines about pages on your website that need to be crawled but isn’t a ranking factor.

 - Page speed: Load time is a crucial part of user experience and, therefore, SEO.
 No search engine wants to recommend a slow site.
 There’s a lot of reasons your site could be slow.
-Images & Videos are often the main cause of slow load page loading speeds & often if your site load speed is more than 7 seconds the probability of a bounce increases by 106% (Stats Source: Google Research 2017) A higher bounce rate can, in turn, affect your SEO & keyword ranking positions.
-It can signal to Google that the keyword users originally searched for & then clicked on your website didn’t best suit their needs.
+Images & Videos are often the main cause of slow load page loading speeds & often if your site load speed is more than 7 seconds the probability of a bounce increases by 106% (Stats Source: Google Research 2017) A “bounce” is when a user lands on your website and then exits from the same page.
+A higher bounce rate can, in turn, affect your SEO & keyword ranking positions.
+It can signal to Google that the correlation between the keyword users originally searched, and your website as a result, didn’t best suit their needs.

 5. Google Analytics Set Up